Chester A. Arthur: Vice presidency (1881)

 After the election, Arthur worked in vain to persuade Garfield to fill certain positions with his fellow New York Stalwarts—especially that of the Secretary of the Treasury; the Stalwart machine received a further rebuke when Garfield appointed Blaine, Conkling's arch-enemy, as Secretary of State.
 The running mates, never close, detached as Garfield continued to freeze out the Stalwarts from his patronage.
 Arthur's status in the administration diminished when, a month before inauguration day, he gave a speech before reporters suggesting the election in Indiana, a swing state, had been won by Republicans through illegal machinations.
 Garfield ultimately appointed a Stalwart, Thomas Lemuel James, to be Postmaster General, but the cabinet fight and Arthur's ill-considered speech left the President and Vice President clearly estranged when they took office on March 4, 1881.

-The Senate in the 47th United States Congress was divided among 37 Republicans, 37 Democrats, one independent (David Davis) who caucused with the Democrats, one Readjuster (William Mahone), and four vacancies.
-Immediately, the Democrats attempted to organize the Senate, knowing that the vacancies would soon be filled by Republicans.
-As vice president, Arthur cast tie-breaking votes in favor of the Republicans when Mahone opted to join their caucus.
-Even so, the Senate remained deadlocked for two months over Garfield's nominations because of Conkling's opposition to some of them.
-Just before going into recess in May 1881, the situation became more complicated when Conkling and the other senator from New York, Thomas C. Platt, resigned in protest of Garfield's continuing opposition to their faction.
+The Senate of the 47th United States Congress was divided among 37 Republicans, 37 Democrats, one independent (David Davis) who caucused with the Democrats, one Readjuster (William Mahone), and four vacancies.
+After Mahone joined the Republican caucus, Arthur approved Republicans to lead every Senate committee in the soonest instance of a vice president casting a tie-breaking vote after being sworn in.
+When Conkling and New York's other senator, Thomas C. Platt, resigned in protest of Garfield's replacement of Merritt with William H. Robertson as Collector of the Port of New York, Democrats accepted Republican committee control in exchange for retaining the Senate Secretary and Sergeant at Arms of the prior session.

 With the Senate in recess, Arthur had no duties in Washington and returned to New York City.
 Once there, he traveled with Conkling to Albany, where the former senator hoped for a quick re-election to the Senate, and with it, a defeat for the Garfield administration.
 The Republican majority in the state legislature was divided on the question, to Conkling and Platt's surprise, and an intense campaign in the statehouse ensued.